Why CNN Features Are not Gaussian: A Statistical Anatomy of Deep Representations: Appendix: Orthogonal Basis Functions

 \subsubsection{Real-valued Fourier Series}

 As our sample is real-valued, one can equivalently represent the Fourier series as a sum of real-valued $cos$ (even) and $sin$ (odd) harmonic terms.
-Moreover, it is possible to simplify this to only $cos$ terms if one makes use of the trigonometric phase identity as follows,
+Moreover, it is possible to simplify this to only $cos$ terms if one makes use of the trigonometric phase identity, which is given by the following.